BBC Master: Design

 The Master series featured several improvements over earlier BBC Micro models.
 Rather than the MOS Technology 6502 microprocessor used by the Model B, Master series models used the slightly improved 65C12.
 Fabricated using CMOS technology, the 65C12 used less power than the 6502 and offered somewhat better performance, reportedly "almost as fast" as the original 3 MHz 6502 second processor for the BBC Micro.
 The systems had 128 KB of dynamic RAM as standard, alleviating the shortage of available RAM which had previously discouraged use of the display modes offering the highest quality graphics on earlier models.
 Of the total 128 KB of RAM, 64 KB was provided as standard RAM, being used for applications, screen memory and system workspace.
 Another 64 KB was provided in the form of four 16 KB bank-switched pages of sideways RAM.

 Of the 64 KB standard RAM, the lower region of 32 KB was employed in a fashion familiar from earlier models, providing workspace for languages, applications and the system, also hosting screen memory for many programs, particularly games.
 While the 65C12 ensured software compatibility with the Model B, it perpetuated the architectural limitations of the earlier models, with a 16-bit address bus providing direct access to only 64 KB of memory at a time, thus necessitating the use of paging mechanisms to make additional RAM available.
 Access to the upper 32 KB region of standard RAM was provided by one such mechanism to take over some of the demands made on the lower memory region by the system.
-It was divided into three separate regions, each with a codename, following Acorn's architectural traditions:
+It was divided into three separate regions, each with a code-name, following Acorn's architectural traditions: